-SM uses simultaneous multithreading to issue instructions from multiple warps in a parallel manner.
-However, due to limitations imposed by the GPU architecture and resource constraints, the maximum number of warps available for execution is limited.
+SM uses simultaneous multithreading to issue instructions from multiple warps in parallel manner.
+However GPU architecture, as well as resource constraints, limit the maximum number of warps, available for execution.
 The ratio between achieved number of active warps per SM and maximum allowed limit, is known as the GPU occupancy.
 It is always desirable to achieve 100% occupancy, because a large number of warps, available to be scheduled on SM helps to mask memory latency, which is still a problem even if we use fast shared memory.
 There are two main ways to increase occupancy: increasing the block size or co-scheduling more blocks that share the same physical SM.
 The trade-off between these two approaches is determined by the amount of resources consumed by individual threads within a block.